AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/3-the-sword-coast-and-the-north.md

 I had not visited Lantan for over a year when it happened, but the way most tell it, when magic failed utterly in this place, all the stored smokepowder and magical gewgaws in Lantan exploded, one by one, just as great waves washed over the island.
 Within a terrifyingly short time, Lantan was no more.

 Or so the stories of survivors went.
 It appears now that Lantan was transferred to another world, much like Halruaa.
-Halruua, though, had foreseen the calamity and taken time to prepare.
+Halruaa, though, had foreseen the calamity and taken time to prepare.
 Lantan was not so lucky.

 The Lantanese were fascinated—some say obsessed—with building mechanical wonders.
 Though they employed magic from time to time, the whole island smelled like sawdust, grease, and freshly scraped metal, as shop after shop worked on refining its latest and greatest invention.
 The new creation might have been little metal knights that walk and fight and knock each other over, elaborate coffers with locks that latch themselves, or mechanical arms that copy what a scribe is writing onto a second sheet of parchment.
 During my past visits there, I'd seen all of those and more with my own eyes.